Battle of the Pyramids

-The Battle of the Pyramids (Bataille des Pyramides), also known as the Battle of Embabeh (bataille d'Embabech), was fought on 21 July 1798 during the French invasion of Egypt, near the village of Imbaba, across the Nile from Cairo and was named by Napoleon Bonaparte after the distant Great Pyramid of Giza.
+The Battle of the Pyramids (Bataille des Pyramides), also known as the Battle of Embabeh (bataille d'Embabech), was fought on 21 July 1798 during the French invasion of Egypt and Syria.
+Occurring near the village of Embabeh, Ottoman Egypt, the battle was named by Napoleon after the distant Great Pyramid of Giza.

-After capturing Alexandria and advancing toward Cairo, Napoleon’s army confronted Murad Bey’s Mamluk-led forces.
+After capturing Alexandria and advancing toward Cairo, Napoleon's army confronted Murad Bey's Mamluk-led forces.
 The French deployed into large divisional squares that withstood repeated cavalry charges before storming the fortified village of Embabeh.
 French losses were reported at about 300, while estimates for Mamluk–Ottoman casualties vary widely, from several thousand to as many as 10,000.
-The defeat shattered Murad’s field army, forcing him to retreat to Upper Egypt.
+The defeat shattered Murad's field army, forcing him to retreat to Upper Egypt.

 The victory opened the way to Cairo, where Napoleon established a new administration, though local uprisings soon followed.
 It also marked the decline of Mamluk rule in Egypt.
-Its strategic impact was blunted when Admiral Nelson destroyed the French fleet at the Battle of the Nile ten days later.
-The battle has since been depicted in art and popular culture, often with historical inaccuracies.
+Its strategic impact was blunted when a British fleet under Vice-admiral Horatio Nelson defeated the French navy at the Battle of the Nile ten days later.
+The battle has since been depicted in art and popular culture, with some reviews being critical of historical inaccuracies.

 Prelude

 After landing in Ottoman-controlled Egypt and capturing Alexandria on 2 July 1798, the French army under General Bonaparte marched across the desert toward Cairo.
 Their objective was to break the power of the Mamluk beys who dominated Egypt and secure control of the capital before Ottoman reinforcements could arrive.
 Murad Bey and Ibrahim Bey, two Georgian Mamluks who commanded the country’s military forces, prepared to oppose the advance.
 Their army included elite, heavily armoured cavalry supported by fellahin militia serving as infantry.

 The French encountered the Mamluks about 9 mi from the Pyramids and 4 mi from Cairo.
 (Note: Engulfed by the west bank of modern Cairo, nothing remains of the battlefield today.)

 On 13 July, French scouts located Murad’s encampment near Shubra Khit.
 Bonaparte ordered an immediate advance, leading to the skirmish at Shubra Khit (also called Chobrakit).
 French artillery destroyed the Mamluk flagship on the Nile and forced a retreat, giving Bonaparte his first victory and demonstrating the effectiveness of concentrated firepower against cavalry charges.